 You can see the full script of the interview.

 On August 15, 2019, I received an email from the German Embassy in Manila that my spouse visa to Germany was ready.
 Hence, I needed to give them my passport.
 I couldn’t contain my excitement.
 Of course!
-Who wouldn’t!
+Who wouldn’t?
 During that time when there was no coronavirus existing yet, there were two ways to send it to them.
-One was via a courier, LBC, DHL, etc., or I could hand it personally through their office.
+One was via a courier, LBC, DHL, etc., or I could hand it in personally through their office.
 Since I was constantly in Manila for my German language studies, I opted to hand it to them personally.